forkkit/glamplify/README.md

     user := "JFOSNDJF97S"
     ctx = log.AddUser(ctx, user)

-    // To conform to the logging sensible default you have to create a scope object with a ctx
+    // To conform to the logging sensible default you have to create a logger from a ctx.
-    // create a new scope EVERY request/run - DO NOT reuse/cache as the values in the ctx will be old/stale scope := log.WithScope(ctx)
+    // DO NOT CACHE or REUSE loggers across requests!
+Instead create a new logger EVERY request/run.
+    // Loggers are cheap to create and we do NOT old/stale values from a previous ctx. logger := log.FromScope(ctx)
     // if you have other fields that you want to be written for all future calls for this scope you can
-    // pass in fields here as well scope = log.WithScope(ctx, log.Fields{
+    // pass in fields here as well logger = log.FromScope(ctx, log.Fields{
         "interesting_id": 123,
          "requestID" : "456",
     })

-    // Once you have a scope then you can call scope.Debug/Info/Warn/Error/Fatal
+    // Once you have a logger then you can call logger.Debug/Info/Warn/Error/Fatal
+    // NOTE: unlike normal logging, the string you pass in SHOULD BE AN EVENT NAME (past tense)

-    // Emit debug trace
+    // Example
-    scope.Debug("something_happened_event")
+    logger.Debug("something_happened_event")

+    // if you want to pass a detailed message then use logger.Debug("something_happed_event", log.Fields {
+        constants.MessageLogField: "something that I was expecting actually did happen!", })

-    // Fields can contain any type of variables
+    // Fields can contain any type of variables, but here are some helpful predefined ones
-    // there are a number of constants for common field names (see constants.go for full list)
+    // (see constants.go for full list)
-    // TraceIdLogField             = "trace_id"
-    // ResourceLogField            = "resource"
-    // CustomerLogField            = "customer"
-    // UserLogField                = "user"
     // MessageLogField             = "message"
     // TimeTakenLogField           = "time_taken"
     // MemoryUsedLogField          = "memory_used"